 Cleaning: Warm soapy water is always safe.
 Ultrasonic and steam cleaners are usually safe for untreated, heat-treated, and lattice diffusion-treated stones.
 Fracture-filled, cavity-filled, or dyed material should only be cleaned with a damp cloth.

 Treatment and durability considerations: Untreated ruby and even heat-treated ruby are very durable.
 Stones that have undergone lattice diffusion treatment have varying degrees of treated-color penetration.
 In some stones, the treated color penetrates the entire stone, while others have very shallow treated-color penetration.
 For stones with shallow color penetration, surface damage or re-cutting can remove color.
-Today’s fracture-filled stones have surface-reaching fractures filled primarily with a high-lead content glass.
-There are large numbers of these treated rubies in the market and they require greater care than untreated, heat-treated, or lattice diffusion treated ruby.
+Today’s fracture-filled stones have surface-reaching fractures filled primarily with high-lead content glass.
+There are large numbers of these treated rubies in the market and they require greater care than untreated, heat-treated, or lattice diffusion-treated ruby.
 The glass can be damaged through contact with a variety of chemicals.
 Even relatively mild substances like lemon juice can cause changes in the high-lead content glass.